EVICTION PREVENTION RESOURCES

 Visit LegalKiosk.org for kiosk locations and to make a reservation.

-Justice Buses: Mobile legal aid offices that will travel to rural areas and brings the ability to meet in person or obtain legal information so clients can stay close to home.
+Justice Buses: Mobile legal aid offices that will travel to rural areas and bring the ability to meet in person or obtain legal information so clients can stay close to home.
 Visit website to find out when the Justice Buses will be in a particular neighborhood.

 LawHelpMN: A dynamic online portal containing fact sheets, booklets, videos, and other legal information to help Minnesotans solve legal problems, with translations in Spanish, Hmong, and Somali.
 Reach Justice has supported new content to LawHelpMN.org.